unpsjb-rtsg/slack-freertos/test/README.md

 python generate_cpps.py --srcpath ./tests/Test1 --taskcnt 10 --releasecnt 10 --testsched --slack 10 ./rts/*.xml
 ```

-Once the CPPs files are generated, the binary files could be recompiled executig `make` in the `Test1` directory.
+The binary files could be recompiled executig `make` in the `Test1` directory.
+A file `Makefile.config` is created into the `Test1` directory with the options used.

 ## Running the test